The helminth therapy

 - Helminthic Therapy Wiki

-- The Guardian: Tim Adams, Gut instinct: the miracle of the parasitic hookworm, 2010
+- Gut instinct: the miracle of the parasitic hookworm (Tim Adams, The Guardian, 2010)

-- The New Zealand Herald: Sarah Wilson, Why doctor working in New Zealand infected himself with hookworms, 2022
+- Why doctor working in New Zealand infected himself with hookworms (Sarah Wilson, The New Zealand Herald, 2022

-- Parasitology International: Socio-medical studies of individuals self-treating with helminths provide insight into clinical trial design for assessing helminth therapy, 2022
+- Socio-medical studies of individuals self-treating with helminths provide insight into clinical trial design for assessing helminth therapy (Parasitology International, 2022)

 See also